baseonmars/iec-power-entry-module/README.md

 - Schurter DC21 power inlet with power switch
 - Schurter 4301.1405 fuse drawer
 - V&K V80212MS02Q voltage selector switch
-- Littelfuse V150LA2PX2855 Varistor
+- MOVs 7.5mm pitch, max diameter 12mm, max width 5mm \*
-- EPCOS / TDK Inrush Current limiter\*
+- EPCOS / TDK Inrush Current limiter\* pitch 7.5mm, max diameter 12mm, max width 7mm

-* You must select an adequate inrush limiter for your target application.
+* You must select an adequate voltage and inrush limiter for your target application.

 ## Safety Note

 This schematic and associated designs and files are provided without any guarentee of safety.
 Please do your research and use at your own risk.

+This is very much a work in progress - this notice will be removed when I have greater confidence in the design.

 ## Preview

 <img src="https://i.imgur.com/auZikO8.png" alt="screenshot of pcb, schematic and rendered 3D model of power entry module" />

-## Thanks and of note
+## Things and of note

 This design in heavily inspirited by [Pete Millett's](https://www.pmillett.com) NuClassD power supply - Please check out his work and consider buying from him.